-Some external-style valves include a rupture disc (Fig. 19) beneath the valve assembly.
 Examine the disc for nicks, damage or any signs of stretching.
 Replace the disc if any defects are observed.

-3.1.9 Rupture Disc Flange
+3.1.9 Rupture Disc Holder:

-Look very carefully at the section of the disc flange (Fig. 19) that is contoured to hold the disc.
-No scratches, radial tool marks, nicks, burrs, or corrosion can be present in the groove or the disc will fail to maintain a pressure-tight seal.
+Look very carefully at the section of the bottom disc flange (Fig. 18) that is designed to hold the disc.
+No scratches, radial tool marks, nicks, burrs. or corrosion can be present in this area or the disc will fail to maintain a pressure-tight seal.
 If dents, pits or gouges are observed, do not attempt to remove them by machining.
 Discard the flange and obtain a new one.

-Similarly the tongue on the underside of the valve body flange (also in contact with the rupture disc) must be completely free of imperfections.
+Similarly on the top disc flange (also in contact with the rupture disc) must be completely free of imperfections.
 Examine it carefully.
 No remachining is permissible.
-Replace the valve body if defects are observed.
-3.1.10 O-Rings These must be replaced at the time of the periodic valve retest and when the valve is disassembled.
+Replace top flange if defects are observed.

+3.1.10 O-Rings